shmulik-willinger/traffic_sign_classifier/writeup.md

 The distribution of signs between classes is very high, and the variance gets up from 210 samples for the lower class to 2250 samples for the highest one.
 I decided to generate additional data In order to raise the number of dataset samples.
 I Counted the lower & upper bounds of each class in order to multiply each class images with respective to the number of original count, to raise the amount of training samples.

-I used cv2 librarie to create Perspective Transform and rotation for the new augmented images.
+I used cv2 library to create Perspective Transform and rotation for the new augmented images.

-All the images were also Transform to grayscale, since I noticed the accuracy of the model was higher this way, and of couse it also shorten the model runtime. from shape (32,32,3) to (32,32,1)
+All the images were also Transformed to grayscale, since I noticed the accuracy of the model was higher this way, and of couse it also shorten the model runtime. from shape (32,32,3) to (32,32,1)

 Here is a sample of the grayscale dataset, displaying the first image from each class: